-We have audited the financial statements of West Suffolk Council for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of West Suffolk Council for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Movement in Reserves Statement,

-- Comprehensive Income and Expenditure Statement,

-- Balance Sheet.

-- Cash Flow Statement,

-- the Expenditure and Funding Analysis,

-- the related notes 1 to 39,

-- Collection Fund and the related notes CF1 to CF3, and

-- The Accounting Policies.
+- Authority and Group Movement in Reserves Statement, - Authority and Group Comprehensive Income and Expenditure Statement, - Authority and Group Balance Sheet, - Authority and Group Cash Flow Statement, - related notes 1 to 39 to the Authority Accounts, including the Expenditure and Funding Analysis to the Authority Accounts, - the related notes G1 to G3 to the Group Accounts. - Collection Fund and the related notes CF1 to CF3, and - The Accounting Policies.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.